-This form is to be jointly reviewed by the teacher and evaluator during the Summary Evaluation Conference conducted at the end of the year.
-School Year: Evaluator: District: Date Completed: Evaluator's Title: Beginning Teacher New Teacher Experienced Teacher (Please check one)
+This form is to be jointly reviewed by the teacher and evaluator or designee during the Summary Evaluation Conference conducted at the end of the year.
+Principals are required to complete this form for Initially Licensed Teachers.
+The principal's designee may complete it for Probationary Teachers who are not Initially Licensed teachers and for Career Teachers.

+Name:

+School: School Year: -

+Evaluator: District:

+Date Completed: Evaluator's Title:

+Probationary Teacher Career Status Teacher (Please check one)

-(Initially Licensed) (Not Initially Licensed) (Initially Licensed) (Not Initially Licensed) Standard I: Teachers Demonstrate Leadership Developing Elements Proficient Accomplished Distinguished Demonstrated A. Teachers lead in their classrooms.
+Standard I: Teachers Demonstrate Leadership

+Elements Developing Proficient Accomplished Distinguished Not Demonstrated A. Teachers lead in their classrooms.
 B. Teachers demonstrate leadership in the school.
 C. Teachers lead the teaching profession.
 D. Teachers advocate for schools and students.
 E. Teachers demonstrate high ethical standards.
-Overall rating for Standard I Comments: Evidence or documentation to support rating: Lesson Plans School Improvement Planning Teacher Working Conditions Surveys Journals Service on Committees Recommended Actions for Improvement: Professional Learning Communities National Board Certification Student Handbooks Relevant Data Membership in Professional Organizations Discipline Records Resources needed to complete these actions: Student Work Class Rules and Procedures Formal and Informal Mentoring
+Overall rating for Standard I

+Comments: Evidence or documentation to support rating:

+Lesson Plans

+School Improvement Planning

+Teacher Working Conditions

+Surveys

+Journals

+Recommended Actions for Improvement: Service on Committees

+Professional Learning Communities

+National Board Certification

+Student Handbooks

+Relevant Data

+Membership in Professional Organizations

+Resources needed to complete these actions: Discipline Records

+· Student Work

+Class Rules and Procedures

+Formal and Informal Mentoring